Improved null proportion estimators for multiple discrete tests with plug-in FDR control: Introduction

 Discrete tests often originate when the tests are based on counts or contingency tables: for example in clinical studies, the efficacy or safety of drugs is determined by counting patients who survive a certain period, or experience a certain type of adverse drug reaction after being treated, see e.g. \cite{chavant2011memory}; and also in biology, where the genotype effect on the phenotype can be analyzed by knocking out genes and counting the number of individuals with a changed phenotype, see e.g. \cite{munoz2018international}.
-In discrete testing, each $p$-value is super-uniform and (potentially) has its own support, thus producing heterogeneous $p$-values. \cite{PC2006} recognized the need for developing methods tailored to discrete $p$-values and introduced $\mPCOrig$ as a simple and robust $m_0$-estimate in this setting.
+In discrete testing, each $p$-value is super-uniform and (potentially) has its own support, thus producing heterogeneous $p$-values. {The analysis of the latter represents an important part of contemporary statistical research, see e.g. \cite{OchiengHoangDickhaus2024} and the references cited therein.
+In the context of $\FDR$ estimation,} \cite{PC2006} recognized the need for developing methods tailored to discrete $p$-values and introduced $\mPCOrig$ as a simple and robust $m_0$-estimate in this setting.
 They did not, however, provide a proof of plug-in FDR control, not even in the uniform setting.
-Further works adressing the discreteness and heterogeneity include \cite{chen2018multiple} who introduced a $m_0$-estimator for discrete $p$-values based on averaging Storey type estimators for plug-in control. \cite{Biswas2020} pointed out an error in the proof of \cite{chen2018multiple} and provided a corrected version.
-However it is unclear whether this estimator actually provides an improvement over the classical (uniform) Storey estimator in practice.
-Thus, there are gaps to be filled on $m_0$-estimation both for the uniform and discrete case.
+Further works addressing the discreteness and heterogeneity include \cite{chen2018multiple} who introduced an $m_0$-estimator {which actively adjusts} for discrete $p$-values based on averaging Storey type estimators for plug-in control. {After \cite{BiswasLetter2020} pointed out an error in the proof of \cite{chen2018multiple}, \cite{ChenDoerge2020} introduced an additional condition in an erratum under which plug-in FDR control for this estimator could be guaranteed.
+This additional constraint may however be quite restrictive in applications. \cite{BiswasChattopadhyay2024} rectified the line of thinking in \cite{chen2018multiple}, concluding that further research is needed to find robust and valid estimators in the discrete paradigm.
+Thus, there are gaps to be filled on $m_0$-estimation both for the uniform and discrete case.}